Julio Torres: Career

 His comedy special My Favorite Shapes premiered August 10, 2019, on HBO.
 It was directed by his frequent collaborator Dave McCary and produced by Fred Armisen and Lorne Michaels.
 Torres played the gay barista Jules in the 2021 comedy film Together Together.
 His first feature film, Problemista, was released in the United States released by A24 on March 1, 2024.
-Torres wrote and directed the film, a surrealist comedy, in which he portrays Alejandro, a Salvadoran creative struggling to succeed in New York City before his work visa expires, alongside Tilda Swinton.
+Torres wrote and directed the film, a surrealist comedy in which he portrays Alejandro, a Salvadoran creative struggling to succeed in New York City before his work visa expires, alongside Tilda Swinton.

 In 2024, Ryan Gosling asked Torres to return to SNL with a sequel to "Papyrus".
 Although cut for time during Gosling's live episode, "Papyrus 2" was later released online in full.
+Also that year, the Society of LGBTQ Entertainment Critics presented Torres with its Wilde Wit award, an homage to Oscar Wilde that celebrates "a performer, writer, or commentator whose observations both challenge and amuse."

+On March 27, 2026, a comedy special based on Torres' stage show Color Theories was released on HBO.

 His mother and his sister, a designer, have collaborated with him on comedy projects.
 He says he has always wanted to pursue a career in writing for comedy.